Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/chronology.md

 - Improve reliability of remote control
 - 100% tests coverage for all remote control modules

-### February and March 2022

-Development was temporaly paused due to professional responsibilities.

 ## Stage 3: Easy porting of actual applications (April - July 2022 and December 2022 - January 2023)

 ### April 2022